 The mission of Frankston Mornington Peninsula Local Learning& Employment Network Inc. (FMPLLEN) is to improve education, training and employment outcomes for vulnerable and at risk youth in the Frankston Mornington Peninsula Region and to ensure that young people are holistically supported through their career and pathways.
 We will effectively engage with appropriate stakeholders from education, training, employment business and industry, parents sectors of the community to achieve our vision.
 We will facilitate and broker strategic partnerships to support sustainable outcomes for at risk youth.
 This includes indigenous, disability, and vulnerable cohorts to provide local sustainable outcomes that address gaps in our community.
 We will support and provide training, education as required.

-Carol has spent much of her working career as EO in not for profits and charities such as The Portsea Camp and Girl Guides Victoria.
-For the past 10 years she has been working with the Koori Community in the Goulburn Valley.
-Her role as Chief Executive Officer of the Rumbalara Football Netball Club saw her passion for sport combine with the management of social, health, education and sporting activities.
-The last 5 years Carol was Manager of the Centre for Koori Education at GOTAFE.
+Carol has spent much of her working career as an EO in not for profits and charities such as The Portsea Camp and Girl Guides Victoria Rumbalara Football Netball Club and GOTAFE Koori Department.

 Jo is trained as a secondary teacher, adult education trainer, counsellor and careers practitioner.
 Her back ground is in programs and working with at risk youth in corrections and education settings.
 Jo has worked with numerous RTO’s and TAFEs, providing flexible and alternative education options and within intervention programs such as Jobs Pathways, CBE, and in a number of education, training and management contexts.

 Jo is a consultant to schools and education providers in the areas of program development, careers, transition and strategies/pathways for at risk young people.